 Some bones protect the body’s internal organs.
 For instance, the skull protects the brain, and the ribs protect the heart and lungs.

 Cancellous bone is a vital reservoir for developing red blood cells, platelets, and white blood cells.
-Also, defective and old red blood cells are destroyed in bone marrow.
+Also, the body destroys defective and old red blood cells in bone marrow.

-Storing minerals: Bones act as a reserve for minerals, particularly calcium and phosphorous.
+- Storage: Bones act as a reserve for minerals, particularly calcium and phosphorous.
 Bone marrow adipose tissue can also store fatty acids.

-Endocrine function: Bones produce the precursors to various hormones, including those involved in growth, insulin production, and brain development.
+- Endocrine function: Bones produce the precursors to various hormones, including those involved in growth, insulin production, and brain development.
 They release hormones that act on the kidneys and influence blood sugar regulation and fat deposition.

 There are five types of bones in the human body: